The Jordan Valley

 Matthew 15:19-20

-Our words reflect the thoughts of our heart and if we do not have God to guide our hearts, we will be giving way to the evil one to take over and defile us in the process.
+Our words reflect the thoughts of our hearts and if we do not have God to guide our hearts, we will be giving way to the evil one to take over and defile us in the process.

 The Faith of a Canaanite Woman

 From Gennesaret, Jesus went to the region of Tyre and Sidon, a predominantly gentile area.
 A Canaanite woman came to Jesus, desperately seeking His mercy for her daughter.
-She seems to have known Jesus or at least heard about Him as she addressed Him as ‘Son of David’.
+She seems to have known Jesus or at least heard about Him as she addressed Him as the ‘Son of David’.

 A Canaanite woman from that vicinity came to him, crying out, “Lord, Son of David, have mercy on me!
 My daughter is demon-possessed and suffering terribly.”